superfaceai/docs/docs/guides/using-multiple-providers.md

 ### Enabling failover

-The failover is configured for each use case separately by enabling `providerFailover` option in the use case defaults.
+The failover has to be configured for each use case separately by enabling `providerFailover` option in the use case defaults.

 For example, if you want to send SMS messages reliably, you'll use the `SendMessage` use case from [`communication/send-sms`](https://superface.ai/communication/send-sms)